 Febin.
-Just as all the other professions, freelancers have faced some difficulties too.
+Just as in all the other professions, freelancers have faced some difficulties too.
 The market is not as commendable at this point in time, but the situation is undoubtedly improving.
 Personally, the pandemic has only brought new opportunities and fabulous projects for me.

 How are the art agencies and studios coping with the pandemic?
 How are they supporting the freelancers through this crisis?

 Febin.
-Art agencies and studios are indeed going through a difficult situation due to this crisis, but I believe that they are extending every possible support to the freelancers.
+Art agencies and studios are indeed going through a difficult situation due to this crisis, but I believe that they are extending every possible support to freelancers.
 During the pandemic, I got the chance to collaborate with a few international studios.

 When ‘Work From Home’ is the new norm, do you see any long-term changes in the way freelancers work?

 Febin.
-The profession of freelancing, as we see it today, has been evolved over the years.
+The profession of freelancing, as we see it today, has evolved over the years.
 Any and every change is gradual.
 Hence, it is tough to predict how the concept of freelancing would be perceived in the future.
 But as of now, freelancing is linked to freedom and that would remain the same, regardless of any change.